 Who says that going into a woodworking or fine arts program at college won’t help you pay off those school loans or provide a living?
 SUNY New Paltz graduate Scott Mass, owner of WCW Kitchens, located in the Cherry Hill Plaza in New Paltz, is proof that you can follow your passion without circling the poverty drain.

 Originally, Mass was recruited by Cornell University to attend college there and play lacrosse in the early 1970s.
 “I think those lacrosse sticks — which were all purchased from Native American reservations in upstate New York — had some sort of impact on my desire to work with wood,” he says, sitting in his second-floor WCW showroom and design studio.
-The place would inspire just about anyone to get his or her kitchen or bathroom redone, with all of the beautiful cabinetry, stone, quartz, marble and photographs of WCW-designed kitchens hanging on the wall.
+The place would inspire just about anyone to get his or her kitchen or bathroom redone, with a new toilet (see here) and all of the beautiful cabinetry, stone, quartz, marble and photographs of WCW-designed kitchens hanging on the wall.
 “They were hand-carved and solid: beautiful to hold and play the game with,” he recalls.

 Pointing to a large, elegant horse in motion that was one of his first artistic achievements, Mass relates how he took some woodworking courses at Cornell, where he learned the art of wood sculpture.
 He also took some fine arts courses, but could not escape his innate love of woodworking.